Esther Friedli: Politics

 Friedli campaigned for a seat in the Cantonal Council of St. Gallen in 2016, after becoming a member of the Swiss People's Party, before she was affiliated with the Christian Democratic People's Party.
 In the 2019 Swiss federal election, Friedli was elected into National Council (Switzerland) receiving 35,540 votes.
 According to her own statements, the campaign to be elected cost her only 5,000 Swiss Francs.

 In 2022, Friedli was briefly traded as potential successor to Ueli Maurer, in the Federal Council of Switzerland.
 Later she did confirm that she didn't want to run for office, and the position was ultimately given to Albert Rösti.
 On 14 October 2022, she instead announced to run for member of the Council of States (Switzerland).
 Her campaign will be entirely financed by fellow National Councilor Magdalena Martullo-Blocher.

 Personal life

-Since 1997, Friedli is in a relationship with Toni Brunner, they reside in Ebnat-Kappel in St. Gallen.
+In May 2024, Friedli married her long-term partner, Toni Brunner in Wattwil, Switzerland.
+They reside in Ebnat-Kappel in St. Gallen.
+The couple has no children.